 - Your Edges Can Betray You

-Yes you’re hair is definitely cute in a bun and those baby hairs are laid.
+Yes, you’re hair is definitely cute in a bun and those baby hairs are laid.
 But your edges will retreat when you put too much pressure on them.
 Traction alopecia and receding hair lines are very real.
 Be careful not to do too many tension styles on a daily basis.
 Try incorporating protective styles and low maintenance styles into your hair regimen.
 It’s better to be safe than sorry.

 - Always do styles on moisturized and detangled hair.

 This is my most valuable tip ever in natural hair life.
 It makes a world of difference in styling.
 Moisturized hair does not mean dripping wet and it doesn’t even have to be damp.
-Don’t try to comb and work with dry hair.
+Don’t try to comb or work with dry hair.
 This will only lead to breakage.
 Your hair should be moisturized before you attempt to run a comb through it!
 Find my favorite products for moisture here and here.

 - Don’t compare your hair to others!